-- (a) tests for ascertaining acoustic parameters; - (b) predicted noise levels; - (c) noise criteria for operation of the project based on the objectives of the NSW Road Noise Policy (DECCW, 2011) and the NSW Industrial Noise Policy (EPA, 2000); - (d) location, type and timing of erection of permanent noise barriers and/or other noise mitigation measures demonstrating best practice including silencers and building treatments for associated plant rooms and enclosures for exposed plant; - (e) specific physical and managerial measures for controlling noise; - (f) noise monitoring, reporting and response procedures including the monitoring on surrounding roads which experience significantly increased traffic volumes as a result of the project, and including operational facilities; - (g) procedures for operational noise and vibration complaints management, including investigation and monitoring (subject to complainant agreement); and - (h) an Operational Ancillary Facility Noise Management Sub-Plan including, but not limited to - - (i) identification of the final location of all operational ancillary facilities and plant including the Motorway Complex, ventilation facilities, tunnel jet fans and water treatment plants, - (ii) the sound power levels of all chosen equipment and plant to be utilised during operation including spectral sound characteristics and frequency data, - (iii) identification and/or confirmation of sensitive receivers and appropriate categorisation of the surrounding area in accordance with the INP, - (iv) identification of the applicable noise goals, including spectral frequency, for all sensitive receivers identified as being potentially impacted by any operational ancillary facility, - (v) presentation of noise assessment and predicted impacts including the use of mapping and noise contours, - (vi) identification and implementation of appropriate mitigation measures including building treatment, site layout, attenuators and demonstration that chosen mitigation measures can adequately achieve relevant noise goals, and - (vii) details of maintenance and inspection schedules to ensure plant, equipment and other operational ancillary facilities are operating at optimal levels; and - (i) mechanisms for the monitoring and review of the Operational Noise Management Plan. - E30 For the purpose of assessment of noise criteria specified in the Operational Noise Management Plan required under condition E29, noise from the development arising from ventilation facilities and plant must be: - (a) measured at the most affected point on or within the site boundary at the most sensitive locations to determine compliance with L{Aeq,T} noise limits; - (b) measured in the free field at least three to five metres from any vertical reflecting surface in line with the worst-affected dwelling facade to determine compliance with L{Amax} noise limits; and - (c) subject to the modification factors provided in Section 4 of the NSW Industrial Noise Policy (EPA, 2000), where applicable.
+- (a) tests for ascertaining acoustic parameters; - (b) predicted noise levels; - (c) noise criteria for operation of the project based on the objectives of the NSW Road Noise Policy (DECCW, 2011) and the NSW Industrial Noise Policy (EPA, 2000); - (d) location, type and timing of erection of permanent noise barriers and/or other noise mitigation measures (including details of the barrier to replace the existing noise mound at Beverly Grove Park, consistent with the requirements of condition B62(f) demonstrating best practice including silencers and building treatments for associated plant rooms and enclosures for exposed plant; - (e) specific physical and managerial measures for controlling noise; - (f) noise monitoring, reporting and response procedures including the monitoring on surrounding roads which experience significantly increased traffic volumes as a result of the project, and including operational facilities;

+- (g) procedures for operational noise and vibration complaints management, including investigation and monitoring (subject to complainant agreement); and - (h) an Operational Ancillary Facility Noise Management Sub-Plan including, but not limited to - - (i) identification of the final location of all operational ancillary facilities and plant including the Motorway Complex, ventilation facilities, tunnel jet fans and water treatment plants, - (ii) the sound power levels of all chosen equipment and plant to be utilised during operation including spectral sound characteristics and frequency data, - (iii) identification and/or confirmation of sensitive receivers and appropriate categorisation of the surrounding area in accordance with the INP, - (iv) identification of the applicable noise goals, including spectral frequency, for all sensitive receivers identified as being potentially impacted by any operational ancillary facility, - (v) presentation of noise assessment and predicted impacts including the use of mapping and noise contours, - (vi) identification and implementation of appropriate mitigation measures including building treatment, site layout, attenuators and demonstration that chosen mitigation measures can adequately achieve the noise goals in the INP, and - (vii) details of maintenance and inspection schedules to ensure plant, equipment and other operational ancillary facilities are operating at optimal levels; and - (i) mechanisms for the monitoring and review of the Operational Noise Management Plan. - E35 For the purpose of assessment of noise criteria specified in the Operational Noise Management Plan, required under condition E34, noise from the development arising from ventilation facilities and plant must be: - (a) measured at the most affected point on or within the site boundary at the most sensitive locations to determine compliance with $L{Aeq,T}$ noise limits; - (b) measured in the free field at least three to five metres from any vertical reflecting surface in line with the worst-affected dwelling facade to determine compliance with L{Amax} noise limits; and - (c) subject to the modification factors provided in Section 4 of the NSW Industrial Noise Policy (EPA, 2000), where applicable.